dart-lang/site-www/src/null-safety/migration-guide.md

 Otherwise, use the **Resolvable** column to find null-safe releases, if they exist.

+{{ site.alert.info }}
+  **Why do all dependencies need to support null safety?**
+  When all of an app's direct dependencies support null safety, you can _run the app_ with sound null safety.
+  When all the dev dependencies support null safety, you can _run tests_ with sound null safety.
+  You might also need null-safe dev dependencies for other reasons, such as building.
+{{ site.alert.end }}

-For example, in the following output for a simple package, the green checkmarked versions support null safety:
+Here's an example of the output for a simple package.
+The green checkmarked version for each package supports null safety:

 ![Output of dart pub outdated, showing that examples_util has no releases with null safety support, but pedantic and test do](/null-safety/pub-outdated-output.png)

 Here are the steps to take before migrating this package to sound null safety:

 1. Wait for `examples_util` to be migrated.

 2. Update `pubspec.yaml` to use the latest compatible releases of `pedantic`, `test`, and `examples_util`
    (as listed in the **Resolvable** column).